 If you know who failed to protect your personal information, you should hold them responsible.
 This may include suing them for the damages you have suffered.
 Another way of holding them responsible is through the media.
 If the information the thief has is the same as the information you gave to a company, the chances are that it was that company that failed to protect your personal information.

-If you want to complain that someone or an organisation did not protect your personal information, you can do so here.
+If you want to complain that someone or an organisation infringed your information rights, you can do so here.

 Seek legal advice if necessary.
 We are here to help.